adamdjbrett/11ty-research-guide/content/home/welcome.md

 ---
-title: "Chocolate Chip Cookies"
+title: "Welcome"
-description: "A chocolate chip cookie is a drop cookie that originated in the United States and features chocolate chips as its distinguishing ingredient."
+description: "A Welcome description"
 excerpt:
- - text: A chocolate chip cookie is a drop cookie that originated in the United States and features chocolate chips as its distinguishing ingredient.The traditional recipe combines a dough composed of butter and both brown and white sugar with semi-sweet chocolate chips.
-Variations include recipes with other types of chocolate as well as additional ingredients such as nuts or oatmeal.
+ - text:  Welcome to libguide project, this is a open source code to help who need build and develop libguide site with low cost.
+date: 2025-01-03
+tags:
+ - welcome
+ - welcome home
 ---

 A chocolate chip cookie is a drop cookie that originated in the United States and features chocolate chips as its distinguishing ingredient.